binshi/health-ai/part-3/l2-3d-fundamentals.md

 ![](/assets/Screenshot 2020-05-27 at 8.20.26 AM.png)

 ![](/assets/Screenshot 2020-05-27 at 8.19.35 AM.png)

 As you have seen, the CT scanner operates by projecting X-rays through the subject’s body.

+**CT scanner**: computed tomography scanner

 X-rays get absorbed or scattered by the anatomy and thus detectors measure the amount of this attenuation that happens along each path that the ray is taking.
 A collimator shapes the beam and ensures that the X-rays only pass through a narrow slice of the object being imaged.
 Rotation of a source inside a gantry makes sure that projections happen from different angles so that we can get a good 2D representation of the slice.
 The moving table ensures that multiple such slices are imaged.
 A collection of slices makes up a 3-dimensional CT image.